aniass/Customer-segmentation/README.md

 ### The customer segmentation based on RFM method and K-Means clustering

 ## General info
-The project contains two methods of customer segmentation by combining the RFM method and K-Means clustering.
-The dataset includes sample sales data based on retail analytics.
-The analysis was performed in two approaches:
+The aim of the project was customer segmentation by using K-Means clustering.
+The analysis includes data analysis, data preparation and  two methods of customer segmentation by combining the RFM method and K-Means clustering.
+Finally received segmentation for four groups which they divided into four customer segments.

+The segmentation was performed in two approaches:
 - **the first** one uses RFM scoring (assigned RFM score) and K-means clustering;
 - **the second** raw calculated RFM variables and K-means clustering.